dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 #### Overview
 The overview section allows you to monitor the health status of k8s nodes, workloads (deployments, stateful sets, daemon sets, pods, containers and more) and persistent volumes.
-Each state panel aggregates important information of monitored k8s element e.g. single node health state panel gives you an insight if k8s nodes are able to schedule resources or if they are under disk, memory or PID pressure.
+Each state panel conatains important information of monitored k8s element, e.g. single node health state panel gives you an insight on whether the k8s nodes are able to schedule resources or if they are under disk, memory or PID pressure.

 #### Control Plane Components
 Monitoring of k8s cluster control plane components (api server, controller manager, etcd database, kubelet, proxy and scheduler)